denispeplin/link_to_action/README.md

 ```

 `link_to_show` tries some methods (by default :name, :title, and :to_s) to get
 name for the link.
+This can be changed by specifying `i18n` option.
+Other
-Other helpers uses I18n to get link names.
+helpers use I18n to get link names unless `name` option specified.

 ## I18n